STOP: A dataset for Spoken Task Oriented Semantic Parsing: Datasets

 We collected two audio recordings for every utterance in the validation and test sets of TOPv2 and one for each of the utterances in the train set.
 Speakers may only be in one split to ensure no data pollution exists between different partitions.
 Additionally, we limit the number of recordings any given speaker can submit to 3000.
 We ask speakers to self-identify their gender with options, Male, Female, or prefer not to say, or non-binary.
 Table \ref{tab:gender_stats} shows dataset statistics across different genders.
 Also, we ask speakers to self-identify whether they are English-native speakers, non-native speakers, or prefer not to say.
 The distribution can be seen in Table \ref{tab:native_english_stats}

-Overall, our STOP dataset is almost twice as large as previous datasets and contains five times as many speakers.
+Overall, our STOP dataset is three times as large as previous datasets and contains five times as many speakers.
 A complete comparison with other Spoken NLU datasets is in Table \ref{tab:dataset_comparison}.